EZHOWWW/Multilateration/README.md

 # Multilateration
+## Golang pet-project
-pet-project. \ Multilateration in n-dim space with different errors and some expirements
+ Multilateration in n-dim space with different errors and some expirements